GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-6.md

 </details>

-Once all the updates are complete, your updated service could look similar to below (but dont have to).
+Once all the updates are complete, your updated service could look similar to below (but don't have to).

 <details>
   <summary>Hint - Possible Solution</summary>